 Get this when you book through us:

-A romantic turndown and private dining experience with butler service
+A romantic turndown, plus a private dining experience with butler service

 20 in total: 12 in Lelapa (including four dedicated Family Suites), four in Kopano and four in Dithaba.
 Kopano and Dithaba can also be booked for exclusive use.